joeygallegos/PythonMonitorScript/README.md

 I have this running in a Linux server running Ubuntu, on a cronjob which runs every 1 minute.
 The endpoint scanning is asynchronous to complete as fast as possible.

+### Selenium
-When an error is detected, Selenium kicks in to take a screenshot of the website from the Chrome driver.
+If enabled, when an error is detected, Selenium kicks in to take a screenshot of the website from the Chrome driver.

+### Time
+We are using ISO 8601 for time management